Learn about mortgage relief options and protections

 Relief for all federally or GSE-backed mortgages

 Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and guidance from federal agencies and the GSEs, there are two protections for homeowners with federally or GSE-backed (Fannie Mae or Freddie Mac) or funded mortgages:

-- First, your lender or loan servicer may not foreclose on you until at least August 31, 2020.
+- First, for many federally or GSE-backed loans, your lender or loan servicer may not foreclose on you until at least December 31, 2020.
 Specifically, the CARES Act and the guidance from the GSEs, the FHA, the VA, and the USDA, prohibit lenders and servicers from beginning a judicial or non-judicial foreclosure against you, or from finalizing a foreclosure judgment or sale.
-This protection began on March 18, 2020, and extends through at least August 31, 2020.
+This protection began on March 18, 2020, and extends through at least December 31, 2020.

 Forbearance is when your mortgage servicer or lender allows you to pause (suspend) or reduce your mortgage payments for a limited period of time while you regain your financial footing.